The Man in the Bowler Hat - Rene Magritee, c.1964

 I had often wondered, through forced bites of brittle black toast, whether the house could possibly be out to get me, or whether, more pressingly, it was haunted by the spirits of any disgruntled previous occupants.
 I had on one occasion sought in the local paper a psychic who might be able to offer professional advice without posing a threat of credibility in a court of law, but on that occasion the psychic, a man named Terrance who wrote the horoscopes for some kind of woman's weekly and liked to talk too much about Florida, ran from the house in a fit of panic and incredulity, screaming something unintelligible about a cult.
 Which was just as well, as I hadn't any money to pay him with, and in hindsight hadn't really thought the idea through properly at all.

 However, on this particular morning my inane fear of kitchen utensils was somehow both sharpened and numbed simultaneously, by the paralysing realisation that had stalked my dreams and haunted my awakening steps.
-On the morning that would be my last, as I unknowingly said goodbye to the rising sun, and failed to leave a forwarding address for the moon, I was staring blankly into the depths of blackened crust as the last of my store of toast grew cold in my trembling hand
+On the morning that would be my last, as I unknowingly said goodbye to the rising sun, and failed to leave a forwarding address for the moon, I was staring blankly into the depths of blackened crust as the last of my store of toast grew cold in my trembling hand.

 It is said that man's greatest fear is his own mortality, but once this slight inconvenient blip has passed it simply becomes a matter of what he's going to do to pass the time.
 And as I sat and watched with watering eyes the fine crumbs of burnt bread break off beneath my clenching fingers, I was not, except by extension, in fear of my approaching death.
 Though if I'd have known how quickly is was travelling it might have merited more thought.